SKKSaikia/GeeksforGeeks/README.md

 # GeeksforGeeks
-I interned for GeeksforGeeks (http://www.geeksforgeeks.org/) as a Technical Scripter, under the category of Algorithms and Data Structure.I wrote several articles to widen my horizon of Computer Science and to share with you guys, what I know.Links to most of my GeeksforGeeks works are:
+I am interning for GeeksforGeeks (http://www.geeksforgeeks.org/) as a Technical Scripter, under the category of Algorithms and Data Structure.I wrote several articles to widen my horizon of Computer Science and to share with you guys, what I know.Links to most of my GeeksforGeeks works are:
 01. http://www.geeksforgeeks.org/tracking-bird-migration-using-python-3/
 02. http://www.geeksforgeeks.org/dna-protein-python-3/
 03. http://www.geeksforgeeks.org/turtle-programming-python/